beehive-spg/beehive/README.md

 git clone https://github.com/beehive-spg/beehive.git
 ```

-After that the submodules have to be downloaded.
-This can be done by issuing the following command:
+After that the submodules have to be downloaded and checked out to the newest commit.
+This can be done by issuing the following commands:
 ```
 git submodule update --init --recursive

+get submodule update --recursive --remote
 ```

 The repository includes a ```docker-compose.yml``` file, which is starts up all containers needed